Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Discussion

 \section{Discussion}

-In recent years, algorithmic and data-driven policies and recommendations have become an integral part of our society.
-Being motivated in part by this transformative change, the academic literature on optimal policy learning has flourished.
-The increasing availability of granular data about individuals at scale means that the opportunities to put these new methodologies in practice will only grow more in the future.

-One important challenge when learning and implementing a new policy in the real world is to ensure that it does not perform worse than the existing policy.
-This safety feature is critical, especially if relevant decisions are consequential.
-In this paper, we develop a robust optimization approach to deriving an optimal policy that has a statistical safety guarantee.
-This allows policy makers to limit the probability that a new policy achieves a worse outcome than the existing policy.
+Data-driven algorithmic policies and recommendations have become an integral part of our society.
+An important challenge when learning a new policy is to ensure that it does not perform worse than the existing one.
+In settings like ours where decisions are highly consequential, policy makers should be able to limit the probability that a new algorithmic recommendation system achieves a worse outcome than the existing system.
+This is particularly essential when it is impossible to randomize the algorithm output for ethical and logistical reasons.
+The lack of identification necessitates extrapolation, making it impossible to learn a new policy using standard statistical methods.

-The development of a safe policy is essential particularly when it is impossible to conduct a randomized experiment for ethical and logistical reasons.
-Observational studies bring additional uncertainty due to the lack of identification.
-Moreover, for transparency and interpretability, most policies are based on known, deterministic rules, making it difficult to learn a new policy using standard methods such as inverse probability-of-treatment weighting.
-We develop a methodology that addresses these challenges and apply it to a risk assessment instrument in the criminal justice system.
-Our analysis suggests an opportunity for improving the existing scoring rules.